 - 3.18(a) Individuals and groups shall behave in a manner that does not infringe on the personal or property rights of others and is appropriate for a community of scholars. - 3.18(b) Repeated or serious infringement on the personal or property rights of others will be considered aggravating circumstances leading to more severe sanctions.
 Failure to complete judicial sanctions will be an aggravating circumstance. - 3.19 NOISE The following procedures will be required for any activities that have the potential for excessive noise and activities that involve sound amplification equipment. - 3.19(a) Any noise of exterior or interior origin that creates or causes an unreasonable or offensive noise level inside the room or living quarters of the Complainant, any SMU classroom, office, or library building is prohibited at all times. - 3.19(b) Any noise level that creates or causes an unreasonable or offensive noise level, given the time of day on the property line at the source of the noise, is prohibited.
-Those producing such unreasonable or offensive noise can be required to cease. - 3.19(c) Exceptions must be approved by the Director of Student Activities.
-However, under no circumstances may the decibel level exceed that permitted under University Park ordinances. - 3.20 NOTICE OF NONDISCRIMINATION Southern Methodist University does not discriminate on the basis of race, color, national origin, sex, veteran status, religion, age, or disability.
+Those producing such unreasonable or offensive noise can be required to cease. - 3.19(c) University comunity members, faculty, staff, departments, and/or chartered student organizations requesting amplified sound outside must receive clearance from the Office of the Provost.
+No amplified sound will be allowed outside after 8 p.m. for any events scheduled on university property, unless otherwise approved by the Office of the Provost.
+Under no circumstances may the decibel level exceed that permitted under University Park ordinances. - 3.20 NOTICE OF NONDISCRIMINATION Southern Methodist University does not discriminate on the basis of race, color, national origin, sex, veteran status, religion, age, or disability.
 SMU's commitment to equal opportunity includes non-discrimination on the basis of sexual orientation.
 The Director of Institutional Access and Equity has been designated to handle inquiries regarding the non-discrimination policies.
+The University's complete nondiscrimination statement is available on the SMU web site at www.smu.edu/policy.